obss/sahi/docs/predict.md

 # For use with FiftyOne: https://github.com/voxel51/fiftyone
 ```

-## Interactive Demos and Examples
+!!! tips "Interactive Demos and Examples"
     Want to see these prediction utilities in action?
 We have several interactive notebooks that demonstrate different model integrations:

     - For YOLOv8/YOLO11/YOLO12 models, explore our [Ultralytics integration notebook](../demo/inference_for_ultralytics.ipynb)
     - For YOLOv5 models, check out our [YOLOv5 integration notebook](../demo/inference_for_yolov5.ipynb)
     - For MMDetection models, try our [MMDetection integration notebook](../demo/inference_for_mmdetection.ipynb)
     - For HuggingFace models, see our [HuggingFace integration notebook](../demo/inference_for_huggingface.ipynb)
     - For TorchVision models, explore our [TorchVision integration notebook](../demo/inference_for_torchvision.ipynb)
     - For RT-DETR models, check out our [RT-DETR integration notebook](../demo/inference_for_rtdetr.ipynb)

     These notebooks provide hands-on examples and allow you to experiment with different parameters and settings.